National Archives and Records Administration: Social media

+Citizen Archivist Project

+In 2011, the Citizen Archivist Project was launched by former Archivist of the United States David Ferriero.
+It is an online crowdsourced transcription project hosted by the National Archives and Records Administration that aims to make digitized records more accessible.
+The online dashboard provides a space for volunteer "archivists" to transcribe and tag any of the millions of digitized records in the NARA database.
+Transcription and tagging of digitized records increases the amount of descriptive data available, to be used by researchers and the public when searching in the NARA Catalog.
+Thousands of volunteers have contributed to the project since its start, many of which through the Citizen Archivist Missions.
+Missions are curated sets of digitized records on a certain topic that haven't been transcribed or tagged.

 Controversies

 In December 2019, the National Archives approved record schedules for federal records created by U.S. Immigration and Customs Enforcement (ICE) which documented detainee sexual abuse and assault, death review files, detention monitoring reports, detainee escape reports, detainee segregation files, and Detention Information Reporting Line records.
 The schedules permitted ICE to destroy the records when they were no longer needed for business use.
 The schedules were approved without changes despite public outcry when they were first proposed in the Federal Register.
 A lawsuit was brought against the National Archives by several plaintiffs, Citizens for Responsibility and Ethics in Washington, the American Historical Association, and the Society for Historians of American Foreign Relations.
-In March 2021, a federal judge for the District Court for the District of Columbia ruled against the National Archives that the records must be preserved stating, “NARA’s approval of the schedule was arbitrary and capricious on the grounds that NARA failed to evaluate the research value of the ICE records and that NARA failed to address significant and relevant public comments.”
+In March 2021, a federal judge for the District Court for the District of Columbia ruled against the National Archives that the records must be preserved stating, "NARA's approval of the schedule was arbitrary and capricious on the grounds that NARA failed to evaluate the research value of the ICE records and that NARA failed to address significant and relevant public comments."

 In January 2020, a Washington Post reporter noticed blurred protest signs in an image of the 2017 Women's March at the Archives' public exhibit.
 Some of the edited signs contained potentially offensive language, and some mentioned president Donald Trump.
 Besides censoring language, the changes altered the meaning of some protest signs.
-The agency defended the edits and said they were made "so as not to engage in current political controversy", but admitted it "made a mistake ... we were wrong to alter the image."
+The agency defended the edits and said they were made "so as not to engage in current political controversy ," but admitted it "made a mistake ... we were wrong to alter the image."